This is my ultimate personal finance book list. Bookmark it for easy reference!

 - What is it about: Significantly older and marginally wiser, Dave Chilton offers his unique perspectives on the world of money.

 - My review: This is the sequel to the original The Wealthy Barber, first published in 1989.
 The Wealthy Barber Returns reiterates the importances of paying yourself first and living within your means.
 The most impactful advice I found was that “I can’t afford it” is not embarrassing, but rather liberating.
 Another piece of specific advice that I found refreshing was the idea against buying too big of a house.
 Growing up, owning a nice house with a white picket fence was always something I thought I wanted.
-However, reading this book has really changed my view, and I am now a much more practical person when it comes to properties.
+However, reading this book has really given me a new perspective and helped me understand the burden of too big a mortgage, and I am now a much more practical person when it comes to properties.
 The book also touches on investment, and recommends that we focus on the long-term by having a well-balanced and diversified portfolio.

 Smart Women Finish Rich by David Bach